PureMagic: A Dynamic Scheduler for Lattice Surgery: Experimental Results

 \subsection{Test Circuits}

-We used a set of 17 benchmark circuits drawn from the Benchpress~\footnote{The "Heisenberg" benchmarks are the "Square Heisenberg" in the Benchpress repository.} quantum circuit suite~\cite{nation2025benchmarking}, as shown in Table~\ref{tab:circuit_characteristics}.
-These circuits span many domains of interest (Quantum Machine Learning, Ising Models, Heisenberg Models, Convex Optimization).
-The circuits were lowered from their initial gate set to the standard Clifford+T gateset using BQSKit~\cite{bqskit}.
-Clifford+T circuits were then converted to a sequence of \paulis\ using the algorithm described in Silva et. al.~\cite{silva2024lssp}.
-The layers are derived from the task graph of the resulting \paulis.
+We evaluated the framework with 29 circuits from the Benchpress suite~\cite{nation2025benchmarking}, spanning many domains, such as quantum machine learning, Heisenberg models, convex optimization, clustering, and Fourier transforms (Table~\ref{tab:benchmarks}).
+The circuits were lowered from their initial gate sets to the standard Clifford+T gate set using the BQSKit~\cite{bqskit} compiler.
+The Clifford+T circuits were then transpiled to sequences of \paulis\ using the tableau algorithm with \maxw\ and \minw.
+When \maxw, all Cliffords are commuted and the gate count equals the number of T gates.
+When \minw, the non-commuted Cliffords add 2\% to 8\% more gates, but the circuit depth is reduced by up to 26$\times$, reflecting the greater parallelism available with single-operator \paulis.

-As Clifford+T gates are not being executed directly, we consider the \emph{parallelism} of the circuit as the average number of \paulis\ per layer.
-Scheduling efficiency depends on the Pauli structure, so we include the parallelism of each circuit in Table \ref{tab:circuit_characteristics}.
-This value ranges from 1.0 (Hubbard 18 qubits) to 33.16 (Ising 98 qubits).

-The parallelism of a circuit typically changes over the layers in the task graph.
-Figure~\ref{fig:heisenberg_circuit} shows an example of how the average \paulis\ per layer and \pauli\ sizes change for the Heisenberg 16 circuit.
-The y-values are computed over a moving window of size 100, taking the maximum y in the interval for maximums, and the average y in the interval for the averages.
-Usually an increase in parallelism corresponds to a decrease in \pauli\ size, as smaller \paulis\ are less likely to overlap in qubits.
-Because circuits can exhibit phases, future versions of Pure Magic scheduling may work to change scheduling strategy over the course of the execution.